 The thing is, there’s no one single type of bond — there are actually several.
 Rather than leave you wondering what they are and how they work, we’ve compiled a handy list to help you understand your options.

 Government bonds are issued by the U.S. federal government and backed by a “full faith and credit” guarantee.
 This means the government promises to fulfill its payment obligation on time.
-Now, many of us have been burned by a broken promise in the past, but a full faith and credit guarantee is one that the issuer can’t break.
-When they make it, they mean it.
+Now, many of us have been burned by a broken promise in the past, but a full faith and credit guarantee is one that the issuer legally can’t break.

 When it comes to government bonds, you have a few options: